cloudnativegeo/cloudnativegeo.org/content/_index.md

 title = "Cloud-native Geospatial Foundation"
 +++

-The Cloud-Native Geospatial Foundation is a forthcoming initiative from [Radiant Earth](https://radiant.earth) created to increase adoption of highly efficient approaches to working with geospatial data in public cloud environments.
+The Cloud-native Geospatial Foundation is a forthcoming initiative from [Radiant Earth](https://radiant.earth) created to increase adoption of highly efficient approaches to working with geospatial data in public cloud environments.

 Please enter your email address below to receive updates as we begin operations.